jerrycyip/emaily/README.md

 - Handling Webhook Data
 - Integrating the front end React client

-## Result - Demo
+## Result - Publicly hosted Site
 The Emaily web app is publicly hosted [here](https://calm-fjord-85714.herokuapp.com/).
 Note, in order to add user credits when navigating the demo web app, you can use the test credit card number "4242 4242 4242 4242" plus any 3-4 digit CVC security code with future expiration date.

+## Result - Demo
-Demos of core functionality are as follows:
+Demos of core functionality are as follows.

 Google OAuth authentication and Stripe credit card payments demo:
 ![Emaily App demo 1](emaily_demo_1.gif)

 Creation of new email survey campaign demo:
 ![Emaily App demo 2](emaily_demo_2.gif)